Dental pulp test: Thermal tests

 Heat tests include using heated instruments, such as a ball-ended probe or gutta-percha, a rubber commonly used in root canal procedures.
-Such tests are less commonly used as they are thought to be less accurate than cold tests, and may be more likely to cause damage to the teeth and surrounding mucosa.
+Such tests are less commonly used, as they are thought to be less accurate than cold tests and may be more likely to cause damage to the teeth and surrounding mucosa.

 Electric pulp testing

-An electrical current can be applied to the tooth in order to generate an action potential in the Type Aδ fibres within pulp, eliciting a neurological response.
-Such tests are conducted by applying a conducting medium (e.g. toothpaste) on a dried tooth and placing the probe tip of an electric pulp tester on the surface of the tooth closest to the pulp horn(s).
+An electrical current can be applied to the tooth to generate an action potential in the Type Aδ fibres within pulp, eliciting a neurological response.
+Such tests are conducted by applying a conducting medium (e.g., toothpaste) on a dried tooth and placing the probe tip of an electric pulp tester on the surface of the tooth closest to the pulp horn(s).
 The patient is then directed to hold the end of the conducting probe to complete the circuit and asked to let go of the probe when a 'tingling' sensation is felt.

 The use of electric pulp testing has been questioned in patients with traditional cardiac pacemakers despite no evidence of interferences in humans, particularly with more modern devices.
 Care must be taken if using an electric pulp test on a tooth adjacent to metallic restorations, as these can create electrical conduction and yield false negative results.

 Anaesthesia testing

-When pulp testing results are inconclusive and that patients cannot localise or specify the pain or symptoms, an anaesthetic would be helpful and be used.
-The most posterior tooth in the area where the pain resonates undergoes anaesthesia by either infiltration or intraligamentary injection until pain diminishes.
-If the pain is still present, the procedure is repeated on the mesial teeth, one by one until the pain diminishes and is gone.
+When pulp testing results are inconclusive and patients cannot localise or specify their pain or symptoms, an anaesthetic could be helpful and be used.
+The most posterior tooth in the area where the pain resonates undergoes anaesthesia, by either infiltration or intraligamentary injection, until pain diminishes.
+If the pain is still present, the procedure is repeated on the mesial teeth, one by one, until the pain diminishes and is gone.
 If one can still not determine the source of the pain, the procedure will be repeated on the opposite arch.
-In the case that the pain cannot be localised to either the maxillary or mandibular arch, an inferior alveolar nerve block would be used.
+In a case where the pain cannot be localised to either the maxillary or mandibular arch, an inferior alveolar nerve block would be used.
 If the pain stops, such would imply that it involves teeth of the mandibular arch.